 While a debt management plan (DMP) will enable you to reduce the amount of money you pay to creditors, it still requires you to commit a certain percentage of your income towards debt repayment each month.
 If you are a vehicle owner you may be wondering how can a DMP affect your car?
 We explain the options that may available to you below.

-Getting car finance while on a DMP
+Getting car finance while on a debt management plan

 At some point during your time on a DMP you might start to think about getting a car or upgrading your existing your model.